saibhreas/happy-moss/README.md

   #### Build issues:
-  having build issues, cannot get develop2 most up to date branch to merge with other branches.  working on the problem 8/18
+  having build issues, cannot get develop2 most up to date branch to merge with other branches.  working on the problem 8/18 want to move repo anyway.  so breaking down an putting on a different physical drive on local system